Slurm Job & Port Forwarding

 with whatever node is running your klone-container

 job.
-That is why during the Flexible Connections EXTRA CREDIT at the bottom of the page, we had you "tet your connection" by manually replacing n3000
+That is why during the Flexible Connections EXTRA CREDIT at the bottom of the previous section, we had you "test your connection" by manually replacing n3000

 with the compute node where you had a job running.
 The result of using this script and manually changing this is the same.